 Many children do not need counselling and are able to resolve emotional difficulties with the help of their family and friends.
 For some who have challenging difficulties, counselling can offer an important support for the child’s health and wellbeing.

-To find out more about our relationship education programmes or to discuss how we can help your children and young people, get in touch with the team.
+To find out more about our school-based counselling or to discuss how we can help your children and young people, get in touch with the team.